alphabraga/lpic1/index.md

 Use links to support system administration tasks
 Terms and Utilities:

 	ln
 	ls

-104.7 Find system files and place files in the correct location
+### 104.7 Find system files and place files in the correct location

-Weight: 2
+Peso: 2

-Description: Candidates should be thoroughly familiar with the Filesystem Hierarchy Standard (FHS), including typical file locations and directory classifications.
+Descrição: Candidates should be thoroughly familiar with the Filesystem Hierarchy Standard (FHS), including typical file locations and directory classifications.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Understand the correct locations of files under the FHS Find files and commands on a Linux system
 Know the location and purpose of important file and directories as defined in the FHS Terms and Utilities:

 	find
 	locate
 	updatedb
 	whereis
 	which
 	type
 	/etc/updatedb.conf

-Topic 103: GNU and Unix Commands
+## Topico 103: GNU and Unix Commands

-103.1 Work on the command line
+### 103.1 Work on the command line

-Weight: 4
+Peso: 4

-Description: Candidates should be able to interact with shells and commands using the command line.
+Descrição: Candidates should be able to interact with shells and commands using the command line.
 The objective assumes the Bash shell.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Use single shell commands and one line command sequences to perform basic tasks on the command line Use and modify the shell environment including defining, referencing and exporting environment variables